ember-cli/rfcs/active/0000-service-workers.md

 # Add a Service Worker with minimal asset caching to a default Ember CLI application
 ## Summary
 This RFC introduces a Service Worker to the default app blueprint.
-It will only cache the most essential assets, such as `index.html`, and the vendor and app specific JS and CSS files.
+It will only cache the most essential assets, such as `index.html`, and the vendor and app specific JS and CSS files, it will only respond with those assets if getting the asset over the network fails.

 ## Motivation
 A Service Worker allows you to cache assets and other resources in a  way that loading a page becomes reliable and fast, independent of what the network conditions are.